Telefonica-Scientific-Research/FedEloquence/README.md

 - Clients validation
 - Clients test

-An example for 4 clients can be seen below:
+An example for 4 languages (clients) can be seen below:
 ![Alt text](data/multilingual_distribution_4_clients.png)

 #### Step 5: Save the Dataset